 Journal of Environmental and Agricultural Sciences (JEAS).
 Ghanem et al., 2023.
-25(3&4):xx-xx.
+25(3&4):1-10.

 Open Access – Research Article

-Evaluating Heavy Metals Contamination in Soil, Water, and Vegetables Cultivated in three Areas of Ad Dawadmi Governorate, Kingdom of Saudi Arabia
+Evaluating Heavy Metals Contamination in Soil, Water and Vegetables Cultivated in Three Areas of Ad-Dawadmi Governorate,

 Kholoud Z. Ghanem 1, Mohammed E. S. Abdalla 2 and Ietidal E. Mohamed 1,3*